apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump rewrote foreign policy as president.
-If he wins in 2024, he wants to go further**
+**The Latest | Blinken urges Hamas to accept a cease-fire in Gaza**

-You can read more about it [here](https://www.npr.org/2024/06/11/nx-s1-4996441/trump-foreign-policy-israel-europe-nato-ukraine-russia-china-trade).
+You can read more about it [here](https://apnews.com/article/israel-hamas-mideast-latest-06-11-2024-bbc5468ce80daf08f8caba07bdc56266).

 ## Requirements
 - Python 3.8